CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Myth #3: Keep the nursery completely quiet

 The truth: Sure, you may need complete silence to fall (and stay) asleep, but most newborns actually love background noise with a shushing sound, like that of a fan.
 “It can be comforting and familiar, since they heard constant, loud noise 24/7 when they were in utero,” says Altmann.
-(Yep, it was pretty noisy inside your belly.)
-If you’re having trouble calming baby down or getting her to stay asleep, consider trying a white noise machine or soothing device to help her sleep.
+(Yep, it was pretty noisy inside your belly!)
+If you’re having trouble calming baby down or getting them to stay asleep, consider trying a white noise machine or soothing device to help them sleep.

 Related Video